mocte4/godotcolour-vim/README.md

 ## TL;DR (and you use Neovim)
 1. Install vim-plug
-2. Put this at the bottom of your init.lua:
+2. Put this at the end of your init.lua:
 ```
 local vim = vim
 vim.call 'plug#begin'